Aspie96/blog/content/posts/free_software.md

 In order to exercise software freedom, a user needs to be allowed, by the rightholders of the program, to do so, trough a *license* (synonym of "authorization" and of "permission").

-Free software licenses are *public licenses* (permissions given to anyone that receives a copy of the program) and are written as reusable documents.
+Free software licenses are *public licenses* (permissions granted to anyone who receives a copy of the program) written as reusable documents.
 In principle, anyone could write one's own license, but it's strongly recommended against, in order to prevent [proliferation](https://en.wikipedia.org/wiki/License_proliferation).

-Most licenses come at certain *conditions* (only applying as long as long as they are followed).
+Most licenses come at certain *conditions* (only applying as long as long as they are met).
 Some conditions or restrictions are considered permissible in a free software license.

 Conditions such as that of providing attribution or retaining certain notices when distributing the program are permissible and widespread in free software licenses, as are disclaimers of warranty and liability.
 On the other hand, restrictions against commercial use or uses which the author abhors for moral or political reasons can never be part of a free software license, especially when they limit the [freedom to run the program](https://www.gnu.org/philosophy/programs-must-not-limit-freedom-to-run.html).